Frequently Asked Questions (FAQs)

 Yes, the limit applies to any hourly student employee earning work-study and/or regular campus hourly pay (see previous notations for Graduate and International student employees), including students who work for agencies contracted under the off-campus work-study program.

-The primary responsibility for ensuring that students work no more than 50 hours per pay period (80 hours per pay period in the summer) across all CU positions rests with the students and their supervisor(s).
-Student Employment and the Office of Employee Services will work together to monitor students' hours each time payroll is processed and to notify students, supervisors, and payroll liaisons any time the maximum is exceeded.
+Students and their supervisor(s) are responsible for ensuring that students work no more than 50 hours per pay period (80 hours per pay period in the summer) across all CU positions.
+Student Employment and the Office of Employee Services work together to monitor students' hours when payroll is processed and to notify students, supervisors, and payroll liaisons any time the maximum is exceeded.
 It's up to the student and supervisor(s) to work out a schedule that will comply with the policy.

-Yes, there are two types of exceptions allowed by the policy: Business Purpose and Academic Purpose.
+Yes, there are two exceptions allowed by the policy: Business purpose and Academic purpose.
 Complete details of who is eligible and how to request each type are in the policy.

-The Business Purpose exception, as detailed in the policy, is intended for requests which are pre-planned and will be ongoing over the course of a semester.
+The Business purpose exception is intended for requests which are pre-planned and will be ongoing over the course of a semester.
 However, there may be unplanned, emergency circumstances or work of a very short duration (maximum of two pay periods) for which an exception may also need to be requested.
 In these situations, rather than following the procedure outlined in the policy, requesting departments may instead submit an Exception Request for Student Employee Work Hours form.

 No. In the absence of an approved exception for business or academic purpose, the maximum work hour limits apply throughout the fall and spring semesters including exam weeks, spring break, and winter break.